SQLFTW/sqlftw/README.md

 -----------------------------

 where we are now:
-- [x] ~99.9% MySQL language features implemented
+- ☑ ~99.9% MySQL language features implemented
-- [x] basic unit tests with serialisation
+- ☑ basic unit tests with serialisation
-- [x] tested against several thousands of tables and migrations
+- ☑ tested against several thousands of tables and migrations
-- [x] parses everything from MySQL test suite (no false negatives)
+- ☑ parses everything from MySQL test suite (no false negatives)
-- [ ] fails on all error tests from MySQL test suite (no false positives)
+- ☐ fails on all error tests from MySQL test suite (no false positives)
-- [ ] serialisation testing on MySQL test suite (all features kept as expected)
+- ☐ serialisation testing on MySQL test suite (all features kept as expected)
-- [ ] fuzzy testing (parser handles mutated SQL strings exactly like a real DB)
+- ☐ fuzzy testing (parser handles mutated SQL strings exactly like a real DB)
-- [ ] porting my static analysis tools on the new parser (probably many API changes)
+- ☐ porting my static analysis tools on the new parser (probably many API changes)
-- [ ] distinguishing server version (parsing for exact version of the DB server)
+- ☐ distinguishing server version (parsing for exact version of the DB server)
-- [ ] 100% MySQL language features implemented
+- ☐ 100% MySQL language features implemented
-- [ ] release of first stable version?
+- ☐ release of first stable version?
-- [ ] other platforms?
+- ☐ other platforms?
 (MariaDB, SQLite, PostgreSQL, ...)

 Author: